 The big brother of the successful Mixtrack PRO 2, has features you would expect to find on higher priced controllers.
-Mixtrack PRO 3 is a Serato compatible DJ controller and the package comes with an Intro version of it.
-But same as the above, eventually you will have to invest for the full version.
+Mixtrack PRO 3 is a Serato compatible DJ controller and the package comes with an Introversion of it.
+But same as the above, eventually you will have to invest in the full version.

 This little and affordable tool offers a huge variety of features such as browse knob for easy track-access along with a button to load a track and 16 effect controls (flanger, phaser, echo, etc).

-conclusion: Pioneer is “industry standard” and that’s why DDJ-SB2 is preferable among DJs compare to mixtrack pro 3, otherwise these two controllers are equally worth.
+conclusion: Pioneer is “industry standard” and that’s why DDJ-SB2 is preferable among DJs to compare to mixtrack pro 3, otherwise these two controllers are equally worthy.
 Numark Mixtrack Pro is a great controller for a beginner and intermediate as well.
-Except Serato Dj, it is also compatible with Traktor, Virtual DJ, UltraMixer and more.
+Except for Serato Dj, it is also compatible with Traktor, Virtual DJ, UltraMixer and more.